By Rachel N. Levin, Ph.D.

 I feel guilty writing any of this.
 For the moment, my loss is less than that of many; I still have, and cling to, some hearing ability with the assistance of specialized technology.
 However, I think it is useful to share this for several reasons.

-With her hearing dog Locket, who is from Canine Companions.
+With Locket, her hearing dog provided by Canine Companions.

 First and foremost, this is a shoutout to and a call for awareness of people living with hidden disabilities.
 For someone with a hidden disability, being held to standards of behavior that you cannot meet simply because someone cannot see your disability is a constant challenge.